zac-heisey/murray-lampert/room-additions-pacific-beach.md

 permalink: "/room-additions-pacific-beach"
 layout: default
 section_id: room-additions
 featured-image:
 excerpt: Murray Lampert has over 40 years of experience with room additions in Pacific Beach, San Diego.
 Take your Pacific Beach home addition to the next level with us.
 ---

 Pacific Beach is known all around San Diego for the exciting lifestyle it offers.
 A whole host of cafes and dance clubs guarantee an unforgettable California experience.
 It is extremely popular with tourists and is definitely a fun place to live.

 Young people and families alike enjoy living in Pacific Beach.
 There is often the need for renting out to tourists, which homeowners rightfully see as the means to an additional income.
 On the other hand, families tend to outgrow the living space in time, which forces many homeowners to move house.
-However, there is a solution that could satisfy all the needs for additional space – room additions can earn you extra income, accommodate all your family members and valuables, and is one of the most popular home renovation projects in Pacific Beach.
+However, there is a solution that could satisfy all the needs for additional space – room additions can earn you extra income, accommodate all your family members and valuables, and is one of the most popular [home remodeling projects in Pacific Beach](/service-locations/pacific-beach-design-build-and-remodel-services/).

 ## Hire a Reliable Expert for Your Home Addition in Pacific Beach